Q: What is avian influenza?

 - All flocks that test positive must have flock plans and compliance agreements to cover procedures necessary to develop response and emergency plans.

 - Quarantine and control zones will restrict movement of poultry and equipment especially in the infected zone.
 Poultry plants in a control zone may experience delays.
 This could affect other industries also, especially the cattle industry if a stockyard or other livestock is located within a control zone.

 Q: Would vaccinating chickens solve the problem?

-With more than $48.3 billion invested in the United States poultry industry, the issue of vaccinating the flocks is complicated.
+With more than $46.3 billion invested in the United States poultry industry, the issue of vaccinating the flocks is complicated.
 One of the issues federal officials face is weighing the consequences of vaccinating the birds.
-Vaccination records could increase poultry import restrictions by other countries, specifically Russia and China.
+Vaccination records could increase poultry Russia and China.